ivan-hc/AM/README.md

 	sudo am -r am

-# Install, update and remove "AM" programs without "AM"
+# Install/update/remove programs without "AM"
 "AM" focuses a lot on the autonomy of its programs, so much that you can install, update and remove them without necessarily having "AM" installed on your system.
 - To install a program without "am", replace "SAMPLE" at the line 2 with the name of the program you want to install: